openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ![DigitalOcean Logo](/images/deploy-digitalocean-ansible/DO_Logo_Horizontal_Black.png)

-DigitalOcean is a simple and robust cloud computing platform, designed for developers that offers an Infrastructure as a Service (IaaS) platform where droplets - virtual servers to non-DOers - can be deployed in a multitude of flavours, sizes and locations.
+DigitalOcean describes itself as _"a simple and robust cloud computing platform, designed for developers".
+It offers an Infrastructure as a Service (IaaS) platform where droplets - virtual servers to non-DOers - can be deployed in a multitude of flavours, sizes and locations.
 The company is very popular with open source developers and each October joins with GitHub to promote [Hacktoberfest](https://hacktoberfest.digitalocean.com/?2017), the month long celebration of open source software and community.

 ![Ansible logo](/images/deploy-digitalocean-ansible/ansible.png)